sharkykh/download_handler/README.md

 # download_handler

-Send a post-process request to Medusa / SickRage directly from your download client.
+Send a post-process request to Medusa / SickChill / SickRage directly from your download client.

 ## Requirements
 1. Python (tested with version `2.7`, should work with newer versions as well)